top of page

 User testing

-To evaluate our redesign, we did user testing with a sample size of six students using methods like A/B testing, SUS testing and the think aloud technique
+To evaluate our redesign, we conducted user testing with a sample size of six students using methods such as A/B testing, SUS testing, and the think-aloud technique

 SUS testing